 Tools/Ingredients I used to make this Recipe:

-- Soy Sauce – I like using lite soy sauce in my recipes, as it has less sodium and its easier from me to control the saltiness of the dish, I always buy a large bottle like this one and keep it in my pantry.
+- Soy Sauce – I like using lite soy sauce in my recipes, as it has less sodium and its easier for me to control the saltiness of the dish, I always buy a large bottle like this one and keep it in my pantry.

 - Cornstarch – I prefer using cornstarch instead of flour to thicken sauces, and this organic brand is my favorite.

 Prep time: 10 minutes Cook time: 15 minutes Total time: 25 mins

 - 2 tablespoons sesame oil or canola oil